Information for Australians

 Travel to Australia

-Yangon International Airport (YIA) remains open with regular flights operating through a number of airlines.
+Yangon International Airport (YIA) is open with regular commercial flights operating through multiple airlines.

-Singapore Airlines operate three flights per week from Yangon to Singapore, departing on Wednesday, Friday and Sunday.
-There are regular onward flights to Australia from Singapore, however, you should contact Singapore Airlines or your booking agent for flight availability and transit arrangements.
-Travellers transiting through Singapore are required to take a pre-departure Covid-19 PCR test within 48 hours of the scheduled departure date of their flight.
-Check with your airline prior to departure, as these requirements can change at short notice.
+Singapore Airlines operate weekly flights from Yangon to Singapore, departing every Tuesday, Wednesday, Friday and Sunday.
+There are regular onward flights to Australia from Singapore, however, you should contact Singapore Airlines or your booking agent to confirm flight availability and transit arrangements.

-There are also regular flights to Kuala Lumpur and Bangkok with Myanmar Airways International (MAI).
+There are also regular flights to Kuala Lumpur, Bangkok and Singapore with Myanmar Airways International (MAI).
 Onward flights to Australia are available.

 An alternative option for travel from Yangon to Australia is through Seoul and Doha using Myanmar Airway International/Korean Air to Seoul and Qatar Airways from Seoul to Australia.

-You should also follow travel providers on Facebook and visit their website for the latest updates.
+You can follow travel providers on Facebook or visit their website directly for updates on flight schedules and travel requirements.

 Please travel with personal protective equipment, e.g. face masks, face shield and hand sanitizer.
 Some airlines may require some or all of these as part of their mandatory boarding requirements.